mattray/emacs/README.md

 - package: name attribute.
 The name of the package to install
 - archive: URL to download packages from
 - user: the user to install packages for
+- directory: where to install the packages, default is `/root/.emacs.d/elpa` for `root` or `/home/USER/.emacs/elpa` for the `user` specified by the attribute
 - elpa: use the [GNU](http://elpa.gnu.org) repo from http://elpa.gnu.org/packages/ - value can be `true` or `false`, default `true`.
 - marmalade: use the [Marmalade](http://marmalade-repo.org) repo from http://marmalade-repo.org/packages/ - value can be `true` or `false`, default `false`.
 - melpa: use [Milkypostman’s Emacs Lisp Package Archive](http://melpa.milkbox.net) from http://melpa.milkbox.net/packages/ - value can be `true` or `false`, default `false`.